Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Uncertainty over-approximation

 \subsection{Convex over-approximation constraints}

-We now present convex sufficient conditions on $(\tildePhix, \tildePhiu, \bfSigma)$ such that the robust feasibility of~\eqref{eq:robust_feasibility} is guaranteed.
-The block-down-shifting operator $Z$ in~\eqref{eq:robust_feasibility} makes it possible to decompose and analyze the equality constraints for $t = 0, \cdots, T-1$ sequentially.
+We now present sufficient conditions on $\{\tildePhix, \tildePhiu, \bfSigma\}$ such that the robust feasibility of~\eqref{eq:robust_feasibility} is guaranteed.
+The block-downshift operator $Z$ makes it possible to decompose and analyze the equality constraints in~\eqref{eq:robust_feasibility} for $t = 0, \cdots, T-1$ sequentially.